JoshVanL/k8s-subject-access-delegation/README.md

 * **Namespace**: Namespace the delegation is active in.
 * **Repeat**: How many times the delegation should be repeated.
 Default value of one.
-* **Delegation Time**: Time for when the delegation should be removed.
-Default is never.

 An example of a rule is as follows.
 Here `Remote-Employee1` and `Remote-Employee2` will take on the permissions of the user `Employee` at 6:00pm